BahaaJber1/BahaaJber1/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Times&size=50&duration=3000&pause=100&color=FFFFFF&center=true&vCenter=true&width=500&height=100&lines=Bahaa+Jber;Full+Stack+Developer)](https://git.io/typing-svg)

-#👋 Hi, I'm Bahaa
+#👋 Hi, I'm **Bahaa**

-I'm a web developer and IT graduate with a passion for building tools that make life easier, clearer, and more manageable.
-I work mostly with Node.js and modern JavaScript frameworks, and I'm driven by the idea that good code can empower people, especially when it’s designed with empathy and purpose.
+I’m a web developer and recent IT graduate who’s always been drawn to solving problems in practical, meaningful ways.
+For me, code isn’t just about functionality, it’s about **helping** people feel less overwhelmed and more in control of their digital lives.
+I enjoy working with **Node.js, React** and modern JavaScript frameworks, but what really drives me is building things that actually make a difference.
+Whether it’s simplifying a task, organizing information, or creating clarity where there was confusion—I want my work to matter, and I want it to *feel* human.

 ---

 ## 🌍 A Little About Me

-- 👨‍💻 I'm focused on full-stack web development using **Node.js**, **Express.js**, and a clean, modular approach to building APIs and UIs.
+- 👨‍💻 I'm focused on full-stack web development using **Node.js**, **Express.js**, **React**, and a clean, modular approach to building APIs and UIs.
-- 💬 I care deeply about building systems that are not only efficient but respectful of human needs, whether in education, mental health, or day-to-day productivity.
+- 💬 I care deeply about building systems that are not *only* **efficient but respectful of human needs**, whether in education, mental health, or day-to-day productivity.
-- 🧠 I'm currently researching how wearable **IoT devices** can help detect early signs of stress and fatigue.
-This is an academic project grounded in real-world problems, and while it's still under development, it’s a topic I feel personally connected to.
+- 🧠 I finished my research about how wearable **IoT devices** can help detect early signs of stress and fatigue.
+This is an academic project grounded in real-world problems, and it’s a topic I feel personally **connected** to.
 - 🌱 Outside of code, I'm working on myself—building self-confidence, managing anxiety, and learning to approach life with more calm and clarity.

 ---

 ## 🛠 Tech Stack

-- **Languages:** JavaScript (ES6+), HTML5, CSS3, SQL, Python
+- **Languages:** JavaScript (ES6+), HTML5, CSS3, SQL, Python, C++, Java
 - **Backend:** Node.js, Express.js, REST APIs
-- **Frontend:** EJS, React (learning), Bootstrap
+- **Frontend:** EJS, React, Bootstrap, Tailwind
-- **Databases:** PostgreSQL, MongoDB
+- **Databases:** PostgreSQL
-- **Tools:** Git & GitHub, Postman, VS Code
+- **Tools:** Git & GitHub, Postman, Figma, VS Code
-- **Learning:** TypeScript, Next.js, OAuth2, WebSockets
+- **Learning:** JSDoc, Next.js, OAuth2

 ---